The Suntech Kurenai Long is a surprisingly light, surprisingly strong keiryu rod that also works quite nicely as a big water / big fish tenkara rod.

 While a Zimmerbuilt Sling or the BW Sports backpack can hold the Kurenai Long while you fish a different rod, it would be hard to walk down a streamside trail with it on your back if you have to duck to go under low branches or vines.
 However, if you drive to the stream and will need only one rod until you can get back to your car, a long collapsed length yields only advantages.

-I have not fished with the 7m or 8m Kurenai Long rods, but after fishing with a 7.2m Suntech Keiryu Sawanobori in Colorado in March, a 7m Daiwa EP Zero at the Wisconsin Midwest Tenkara Fest in May, and the 6.8m Suntech Aoi ZPRO 68 in Massachusetts last October, let me say that a 7m rod is very definitely not too long if you don't have overhead tree branches to worry about.
+I have not fished with the 8m Kurenai Long, but after fishing with a 7.2m Suntech Keiryu Sawanobori in Colorado in March, a 7m Daiwa EP Zero at the Wisconsin Midwest Tenkara Fest in May, and the 6.8m Suntech Aoi ZPRO 68 in Massachusetts last October, and the 7m Kurenai Long very briefly, let me say that a 7m rod is very definitely not too long if you don't have overhead tree branches to worry about.
 Most keiryu rod models (from Suntech as well as other companies) come in 7m lengths, and the long rods are more popular in Japan than the shorter ones.
 That said, the Kurenai Long 61 is a lot more pleasant to fish with.
 It has a sense of being impossibly light, which is not shared by the 71 or 81.

 The Kurenai Long grip is long!
 It is very nearly 16" long and coated with a very effective nonskid finish.
 People who have asked me why most two handed rods don't have a nonskid finish where you put your upper hand will like this grip.
 It isn't a terribly wide grip, but for a light rod that you hold with both hands it doesn't have to be.